 Toggle the checkbox before each tree name or tree group to hide/show it.

 Alternatively, the visibility of all trees can be toggled all at once using the

 Toggle Inactive button under the

-The other mode is active if the user did not select a node with the context menu.
-In this mode there are no options available that require a selected node.
-Instead it offers the user to create a new tree or a new node at the selected position.
+- The other mode is activated if the user did not select a node with the context menu.
+In this mode, there are no options available that require a selected node.
+Instead, it offers the user to create a new tree or a new node at the selected position.

 webKnossos makes it easy to import or export skeleton annotations as NML files.
 There are two ways for downloading your annotations:

 There is a

 Downloadbutton in the overflow menu next to the prominent

 Savebutton in the toolbar at the top of the screen.

 If you need more fine-grained control over which trees to download use the